 Mechanical toys produced by Linemar include a variety of licensed character toys that performed multiple actions when the toys were wound.
 The packaging was always colorful and eye-catching.

 Nowadays, Linemar toys are highly collectible and can be expensive.
 If you want to know the value of your Linemar toy, write in the comments below.

 Watch Linemar toys in action on YouTube.

-What's your Linemar worth?
+What's your Linemar worth in 2021?
 Here are some recently sold items.

 |Linemar Tin Wind Up Mickey Mouse Unicycle In Original||09/2021||£252.15|

 |Linemar Tin Friction Toy Car Hauler Auto Transport||09/2021||£83.65|

 |Linemar Japan Boeing N707pa Pan Am Jet Clipper America||09/2021||£36.36|